-In July 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109 ("FIN 48"), which became effective for the Company on January 1, 2007.
+In July 2006, the Financial Accounting Standards Board ("FASB") issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109" ("FIN 48"), which became effective for the Company on January 1, 2007.
 The Interpretation prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
 The amount recognized is measured as the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
 The adoption of FIN 48 has resulted in a transition adjustment reducing beginning retained earnings by approximately \$190,000; all of which is interest on unrecognized tax positions.
-The interest charge will be recorded as a component of tax expense.
-Federal and various state tax returns for all years after 2001 are subject to examination.
+The Company records the interest charge with respect to uncertain tax positions as a component of tax expense.